 British cellist Ariana Kashefi is in high demand as a soloist and chamber musician having performed at venues including Wigmore Hall, Pierre Boulez Saal, Berlin Philharmonie, Royal Albert Hall, Southbank Centre, and more.Read More

-She was a prize winner at the 2018 International Rubinstein Competition for Cello, a recipient of the Making Music Award for Young Concert Artists, a finalist at the 2018 Pierre Fournier Award, which took place at Wigmore Hall in London.
+She was a prize winner at the 2018 International Anton Rubinstein Competition for Cello, a finalist at the 2018 Pierre Fournier Award, and she is the recipient of a Making Music Award for Young Concert Artists.

-Ariana frequently performs as a soloist with orchestras and this season includes concertos with the Narva Symphony Orchestra (Estonia), North London Symphony Orchestra, and the Janus Ensemble.
-As an orchestral musician, Ariana has also worked with the London Symphony Orchestra and has been invited on several tours with the Mahler Chamber Orchestra.
+Ariana frequently performs as a soloist with orchestras and previously includes concertos with the Narva Symphony Orchestra (Estonia), North London Symphony Orchestra, and the Janus Ensemble.